How to Make and Cancel an Appointment

 We offer on the day appointments Monday – Friday.

 Patients can call each morning and request either a face-to face or telephone appointment with a member of the clinical team on call that day.
-Once the morning lists are full we then ask patients to call back at 1.30pm to be added to the afternoon list.

 The receptionists will continue to ask for a brief outline of your problem when you ring to book an appointment.
 This is essential, not only to ensure you are seen by the most appropriate clinician, but also to ensure patients with possible COVID-19 symptoms are reviewed over the telephone first to ensure patient and staff safety at the practice.